antonvw/wex/ROADMAP.md

 ## backlog
 - merge develop into c++20, update OTL_20
+- check github actions for ubuntu-latest upgrade -> new boost if available and remove from process_imp also update for c++20
 - allow dynamic libs
 - invest use wxTextCompleter
 - start up with recent project, close project